Hsankesara/coala/docs/Developers/Writing_Native_Bears.rst

 to find it.
 We can do that with the ``-d`` (``--bear-dirs``) argument:

-``coala -f src/*.c -d bears -b HelloWorldBear -L DEBUG --flush-cache``
+``coala -f src/*.c -d bears -b HelloWorldBear -L DEBUG --flush-cache`` After exicuting above command following output would appears :
+..
+Output:: python

+    [WARNING][22:28:38] 'cli' is an internally reserved section name.
+    It may have been generated into your coafile while running coala with `--save`.
+    The settings in that section will inherit implicitly to all sections as defaults just like CLI args do.
+    Please change the name of that section in your coafile to avoid any unexpected behavior.
+    [DEBUG][22:28:38] Platform Linux -- Python 3.4.2, coalib 0.12.0.dev20170507091731
+    [DEBUG][22:28:38] The file cache was successfully flushed.
+    Executing section cli...
+    [DEBUG][22:28:38] Files that will be checked:
+    /home/USER_NAME/Git/coala-tutorial/src/main.c
+    [DEBUG][22:28:38] coala is run only on changed files, bears' log messages from previous runs may not appear.
+    You may use the `--flush-cache` flag to see them.
+    [DEBUG][22:28:38] Running bear HelloWorldBear...
+    [DEBUG][22:28:38] Hello World!
+Checking file /home/USER_NAME/Git/coala-tutorial/src/main.c .
 .. note::

     The given bear directories must not have any glob expressions in them.
 Any